Our Team

 Pamela Pinos Angamarca

-MS CF-SLP
+MS CCC-SLP

 Pamela Pinos Angamarca, MS CF-SLP, is a clinical fellow who earned her Master of Science in Speech-Language Pathology from Yeshiva University.
 She earned her Bachelor of Arts in Communication Disorders from SUNY New Paltz.
 Pamela is fluent in English and Spanish and plans to earn her bilingual extension.
 Pamela has experience working with early intervention, preschool and school-aged children.
 She has provided therapy in multiple settings such as home health, schools, tele-therapy, child care centers and private practices.
 Pamela has experience treating expressive and receptive language delays and disorders, articulation and phonology, fluency, literacy, social communication and developmental disorders such as autism spectrum disorders (ASD).
 Pamela enjoys collaborating with families and other professionals to deliver patient-centered interventions.
 Her clinical interests include articulation, pediatric feeding, fluency and working with multicultural and linguistically diverse individuals.

-Noemie Boutevre
+Noemie Bouteyre